L0nelyPlut0/Projects/README.txt

 ## Android (Java):
 - **Workout app:**
-    - This was made in the semester break of 2023, to help me  learn andorid development.
+    <p>This was made in the semester break of 2023, to help me  learn andorid development. <br>
-    - Displays workouts, details, and stopwatch.
+       Displays workouts, details, and stopwatch. <br>
-    - Works well on phones and tablets, adapting to each screen.
+       Works well on phones and tablets, adapting to each screen. </p>

 ## C++:
 &nbsp;**hotelManager.cpp:**